Jrz5220/xrwvm-fullstack_developer_capstone/README.md

 Paste this URL in djangoapp/.env in sentiment_analyzer_url (no / at end)

 In /djangoapp/views.py, configure get_dealerships() to use get_request you implemented in restapis.py, passing /fetchDealers

+## Build and push image to container registry
+1. export your SN Labs namespace and print it on the console as below
+	- MY_NAMESPACE=$(ibmcloud cr namespaces | grep sn-labs-)
+	- echo $MY_NAMESPACE
+2. Perform a docker build with the Dockerfile in the current directory (/server)
+	- docker build -t us.icr.io/$MY_NAMESPACE/dealership .
+3. push the image to the container registry
+	- docker push us.icr.io/$MY_NAMESPACE/dealership